-There are instruments in equity shares, related derivatives or similar instruments.
+There are instruments in equity shares.
 As a result, such investments are exposed to both currency risk and market price risk arising from uncertainties about future values of the investment securities.
-The fair values of these assets and sensitivity analysis are disclosed in Notes 19 and 20.
+The fair values of these assets and sensitivity analysis are disclosed in Note 20.